pipewire-debian/pipewire-debian/README.md

 ## 2. Install PipeWire, WirePlumber Or blueman-git

-**After [PPA Configuration](#1-ppa-configuration), follow the installation instructions below.
-And Consult with the [Troubleshooting](https://github.com/pipewire-debian/pipewire-debian/wiki/Troubleshooting) page if there is any error occured.**
+After [PPA Configuration](#1-ppa-configuration), follow the installation instructions below.
+Consult the [Troubleshooting](https://github.com/pipewire-debian/pipewire-debian/wiki/Troubleshooting) page if any error occured.

 <img src="https://raw.githubusercontent.com/wiki/pipewire-debian/pipewire-debian/images/icons/idea_bulb.svg" width=22 height=22> **For MX Linux or Debian buster see [this](https://pastebin.com/S5duuECS) for which packages are to be insalled or upgraded before installing.**